PDDStudio/NetworkUtils/README.md

 *WIP*

 ##Asynchronous Operations
 Asynchronous Operations are supposed to be called from your application's UiThread.
 The Library will execute your request(s) in the background and notify you about changes via the interface you provide.
+Asynchronous operations do always require a callback as parameter.

 *WIP*